The rise of the Digitally Native Vertical Brand - Spotlight on UK and European DNVB

 There is disruption happening in the eCommerce space, much of which is being caused by a specific type of startup brand.
 We became interested in the likes of Warby Parker, Casper, Everlane and Bonobos not just for their approach to business but also the emphasis they placed on user experience as part of the entire service offering.
-By not being afraid to break established design patterns, and operating unencumbered by legacy systems, they have epitomised the level of service the modern consumer has come to expect.

 As a Consultancy working with established brands eCommerce channels, we're firm believers in the brand value of owned channels which is a key characteristic of a DNVB - the value of owning the relationship that Direct to Consumer (DTC) channels allow.